Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Problem formulation and the MMSE orientation estimator

-\paragraph{Applications of the model.} We present three typical examples of this model.
-In all cases, the goal is to estimate $g$ given the sample $y$, the structure $\barV$, and the noise levels $\sigma^2$ and $\{\tau_1^2,\ldots,\tau_d^2\}$. \begin{enumerate} \item \textit{2D template matching.} In this case, $\Pi$ is solely the discretization sampling operator, $d=N\times N$ with $N$ the grid size of 2D projection images, $g\in\mathsf{G}= \mathrm{SO}(2)$ is a 2D in-plane rotation, and $\barV$ is a given 2D template image.
-Here, $V$ represents a noisy version of $\barV$, potentially corrupted due to averaging or other pre-processing procedures. \item \textit{Rotation estimation in cryo-EM}.
-Here, we consider a special case of \eqref{eq:model_simple} where $\Pi$ comprises both the sampling and tomographic projection operators, $d=N\times N$ with $N$ the grid size of 2D projection images, $g\in\mathsf{G}=\s{SO}(3)$ is a 3D rotation, and $\barV$ is a given 3D volume representing a known reference 3D structure or a well-grounded structure from prior data analyses. \item \textit{3D structure alignment in cryo-ET.} In this scenario, we consider a special case of \eqref{eq:model_simple} where $\Pi$ is solely the discretization sampling operator, $d$ corresponds to the total dimension of 3D subtomograms, $g\in\mathsf{G}=\s{SO}(3)$ is a 3D rotation, and $\barV$ is a given 3D volume.
+We present three typical examples of this model.
+In all cases, the goal is to estimate $g$ given the sample $y$, the structure $\barV$, and the covaraince matrix $\Sigma$.

+\begin{enumerate} \item \textit{2D template matching.} In this case, $\Pi$ is solely the discretization sampling operator, $d=N\times N$ with $N$ the grid size of the 2D image, $g\in\mathsf{G}= \mathsf{SO}(2)$ is a 2D in-plane rotation, and $\barV$ is a given 2D template image. \item \textit{Rotation estimation in cryo-EM}.
+Here, we consider a special case of \eqref{eq:model} where $\Pi$ comprises both the sampling and tomographic projection operators, $d=N\times N$ with $N$ the grid size of 2D projection images, $g\in\mathsf{G}=\s{SO}(3)$ is a 3D rotation, and $\barV$ is a given 3D volume representing a known reference 3D structure or a well-grounded structure from prior data analyses. \item \textit{3D structure alignment in cryo-ET.} In this scenario, we consider a special case of \eqref{eq:model} where $\Pi$ is solely the discretization sampling operator, $d$ corresponds to the total dimension of 3D subtomograms, $g\in\mathsf{G}=\s{SO}(3)$ is a 3D rotation, and $\barV$ is a given 3D volume.
 Notably, the 3D alignment problem is also a critical step in the computational pipeline of cryo-EM, see, e.g.,~\cite{singer2024alignment,harpaz2023three}. \end{enumerate}

-\paragraph{Metrics over SO(3).} As the MMSE estimator is tightly related to given loss functions, we present two candidate metrics over the 3D orthogonal group $\s{SO}(3)$.
-It is important to note that our framework is flexible and can accommodate other loss functions over any group $\mathsf{G}$.
-For a more comprehensive discussion on metrics for rotations, we direct readers to the works of \cite{hartley2013rotation, huynh2009metrics}.
-While similar metrics and estimation procedures apply to the $\mathrm{SO}(2)$ estimation problem, we omit detailed discussion for brevity.